HighSoftWare96/verderame/README.md

 For the deploy on the Raspberry device:

 - The Rasberry device port 5000 will be visible online through a service called [Ngrok](https://dashboard.ngrok.com/get-started/setup/raspberrypi)
-- There is a small server (`verderamen-server`) that accepts requests on `POST /codebase/webhook :5000`
+- There is a small server (`verderamen/server`) that accepts requests on `POST /codebase/webhook :5000`
 - On valid requests the servers pulls the content of this repository on the branch `main` (or otherwise the specified one in `VERDERAME_BRANCH`) and restart the systemd service related to this project
 - Github is configured to call the server with WebHooks each time some code is pushed